theChesCat/slack-beerfinder/README.md

 2/ Run a web service somewhere.
 If you just want to test Beerfinder on a local environment, I highly recommand you [localtunnel](https://localtunnel.github.io/www/)

-3/ Clone this repository, create a config.js file (there's a config.sample.js) and fill it with your API credentials.
+3/ Clone this repository, and run `$ npm install`.

+4/ Create a config.js file (there's a config.sample.js) and fill it with your API credentials.

-4/ run `$ node main.js` and test your slack command.
+5/ run `$ node main.js` to test the server, or `$ node main.js start` to start it with the daemon.
+To stop the daemon, just run `$ node main.js stop`.

 The slash command in action should look like this :
 ![screenshot](https://raw.githubusercontent.com/theChesCat/slack-beerfinder/master/screenshot.png)